saisripooja/Verilog-projects/README.md

 | Vending Machine FSM      | FSM to simulate vending machine logic (sadly no free snacks).  |

 ---
+##📋 Requirements
+---
+Basic Verilog knowledge (seriously, at least Google what always @* means before you embarrass yourself).
+Verilog simulator (ModelSim, Vivado, or if you're feeling lucky: any online simulator).

+---

+##🏃 How to Run
+---

+Pick a project that calls to your soul (or whatever’s left of it after debugging).
+Open the .v (Verilog module) and .tb.v (testbench) files in your favorite Verilog simulator.
+Run simulations using the provided testbenches.
+(Trust me, they exist — I didn’t suffer for nothing.)
+Debug when (not if) you see warnings.
+Repeat until "no errors" feels better than caffeine.

+##✍️ Contributing
+---

+Feel free to fork, improve, or roast these projects — contributions are highly welcome.
+Raise an issue or pull request if you spot bugs... or just want to flex your HDL skills.
+If you can make the code better, DO IT.
+Don't just sit there judging silently like a disappointed lab instructor.

+##📝 License
+---
+This repository is licensed under the MIT License.
+In short: use it, modify it, share it — just don't blame me when your simulation blows up. 🔥

 ## 🧹 Getting Started